Dollar on back foot after U.S. service sector survey fans recession worries

 By Hideyuki Sano

-TOKYO, Oct 4 (Reuters) - The dollar stepped back on Friday after a soft U.S. service sector survey stoked worries that pressure from U.S. trade disputes with China and other countries could spill over into the broader U.S. economy and tip it into a recession.
+TOKYO, Oct 4 (Reuters) - The dollar stepped back on Friday after a soft U.S. service sector survey inflamed worries that pressure from U.S. trade disputes with China and other countries could spill over into the broader U.S. economy and eventually tip it into a recession.

-Coming on the heels of a similar survey on manufacturing, announced on Tuesday, showing activity plunging to a more than 10-year low, the weak data increased fears of a U.S. recession.
+Coming on the heels of a similar survey on Tuesday on manufacturing showing activity plunging to a more than 10-year lows, the weak data increased fears of a U.S. recession.

+The U.S. service sector, backed by firm U.S. domestic consumption, has been one of few bright spots in the global economy as the manufacturing sector worldwide has been knocked by the protracted U.S-China trade war.

+"People have been saying that U.S. domestic demand will remain strong even as its external demand weakens.
+But as time passes by, U.S. consumption will be inevitably affected by what's happening outside.
+Companies are getting more cautious about hiring and spending," said Minori Uchida, chief currency strategist at MUFG Bank.

-A gauge of employment in the survey fell to 50.4 last month, the lowest reading since February 2014, from 53.1 in August.
+A gauge of employment in the ISM survey in fact fell to 50.4 last month, the lowest reading since February 2014, from 53.1 in August.

 That does not bode well for the upcoming all-important U.S. jobs data on Friday, said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank, noting the employment component in the ISM has had a meaningful correlation with the payrolls data.